Light-induced spin-polarized desorption of Rb atoms from Co surfaces

 The probe light was generated by an external-cavity diode laser.
-Its frequency was tuned to the $F=3$ $\rightarrow$ $F'=4$ transition frequency of the Rb $D_2$ line using polarization spectroscopy, where $F$ and $F'$ are the total angular momenta of Rb atoms in the $5^2{\rm S}_{1/2}$ ground state and the $5^2{\rm P}_{3/2}$ excited state, respectively.
-Fig. \ref{fig:liadapparatus}(b) shows a side view of the main chamber and the optical system for the probe light.
+Its frequency was tuned to the $F=3$ $\rightarrow$ $F'=4$ transition frequency of the $^{85}$Rb $D_2$ line using polarization spectroscopy, where $F$ and $F'$ are the total angular momenta of Rb atoms in the $5^2{\rm S}_{1/2}$ ground state and the $5^2{\rm P}_{3/2}$ excited state, respectively.
+Figure \ref{fig:liadapparatus}(b) shows a side view of the main chamber and the optical system for the probe light.
 The horizontally polarized component of the probe light was extracted by a polarizing beam splitter (PBS) and then converted into circularly polarized light by a quarter-wave plate (QWP) mounted on a piezo-driven rotation mount.
 The helicity of circular polarization was controlled by rotating the QWP.
 A cylindrical lens was then used to focus the circularly polarized probe light vertically to a point 1.0 mm above the sample.
+To ensure that the effect of the chamber windows on the purity of the circular polarization of the probe light was small, we placed a mirror on the far side of the chamber to reflect the probe light back through the two vacuum chamber windows, the cylindrical lens, and the quarter-wave plate toward the PBS.
+We then measured the intensity of the light transmitted through the PBS.
+Ideally, after passing through the quarter-wave plate twice, the probe light should be converted from horizontal to vertical polarization and should not be transmitted through the PBS.
+The fraction of light transmitted through the PBS was measured to be 3 \% of the total intensity, confirming that the chamber windows had a minimal influence on the circular polarization state of the probe light.
 The helicity of circular polarization was switched every 20 UV pulses.
-After passing through the chamber, the probe light was focused by a convex lens and then entered a photodetector.
-An interference filter between the chamber and the lens ensured that scattered UV light did not reach the photodetector.
-The spin polarization of the desorbed Rb atoms was estimated from the dependence of probe light absorbance on the helicity of the circular polarization of the probe light.
-Note that the ground states of Rb include two hyperfine states, $F=2$ and $F=3$, with the former being 3,036 MHz (12.56 \textmu eV) lower than the latter.
-The probe light detected only Rb atoms in the $F=3$ state.
+The probe light intensity was maintained below 8 \textmu W to avoid influencing the spins of the desorbed atoms.
+Before measurements, we confirmed that changing the helicity altered the probe light intensity by less than 1 \%, ensuring that variations in probe intensity would not introduce systematic errors in the measured spin polarization of the desorbed atoms.